alonsortiz/CanCham/README.md

 ```
 $ionic build ios
 ```
-Then, open the xcodeproject on the platforms folder and run it on xcode.
+Then, open the xcodeproject on the platforms folder (CanChamApp/platforms/ios/CanChamApp.xcodeproj) and run it on xcode.

+You must have an account on xcode (your apple id credentials).
+On your iphone, you have to go to Settings->General->Profiles & Device Management, look for your account, and trust it.

 ### Plugins and the platforms
 The plugins and the platforms are already in the project’s root folder.
 If you have problems with the plugins, reinstall them following these next steps.